RecipeShare Test Kitchen

 Divide noodles between bowls if you want a more filling meal.

-Add chicken over the vegetables, spoon over the reduced pan glaze, and finish with tofu, edamame, and sesame seeds if using.
+Add the sauced chicken and aubergine over the vegetables, drizzle with dressing, and finish with tofu, edamame, and sesame seeds if using.

 3/26/2026